+- Public and Private Placement Warrants: the public and Private Placement Warrants were "out of the money" for the period from July 21, 2021 through September 30, 2021, therefore, net income per share excludes any impact of the 20,699,993 public warrants and 10,280,000 Private Placement Warrants.
+The warrants were out of the money during the portion of the three and nine month periods ending September 30, 2022 prior to the warrant exchange transaction in September 2022.
+There are no warrants outstanding as of September 30, 2022.
+For more details on the warrant exchange, see Note 17 Warrant Exchange. - Sponsor and MarketWise Management Member Earnout shares: the 3,051,000 Sponsor Earn Out shares and the 2,000,000 MarketWise Management Member Earn Out shares (as defined and discussed in the

+(Dollar amounts in thousands, except share, unit, per share, and per unit data)

-- Public and Private Placement Warrants: the public and Private Placement Warrants are "out of the money" for the three months ended March 31, 2022, therefore, net income per share excludes any impact of the 20,699,993 public warrants and 10,280,000 Private Placement Warrants. - Sponsor and MarketWise Management Member Earnout shares: the 3,051,000 Sponsor Earn Out shares held in escrow are excluded from the earnings per share computation since the earnout contingency has not been met.
-The 2,000,000 MarketWise Management Member Earn Out shares (as defined and discussed in the Original Report) held in escrow are excluded from the earnings per share computation since the earnout contingency has not been met. - Restricted stock units: The basic earnings per share calculation excludes the impact of RSUs since no units were vested as of March 31, 2022.
-The diluted earnings per share calculation excludes the impact of RSUs since the effect was antidilutive. - Stock appreciation rights: The diluted earnings per share calculation excludes the impact of SARs since the effect was antidilutive. - ESPP: The diluted earnings per share calculation excludes the impact of the ESPP since the effect was antidilutive.
+Original Report) held in escrow are excluded from the earnings per share computation since the earnout contingency has not been met.

+- Restricted stock units: The basic earnings per share calculation includes the impact of vested RSUs as of September 30, 2022.
+The diluted earnings per share calculation includes the impact of dilutive RSUs, excludes the impact of antidilutive RSUs, and excludes certain RSUs with performance conditions, since the performance conditions have not been met as of September 30, 2022. - · Stock appreciation rights: The diluted earnings per share calculation excludes the impact of SARs since the effect was antidilutive. - ESPP: The basic earnings per share calculation includes the impact of the shares that were issued under the ESPP as of June 30, 2022.
+The diluted earnings per share calculation includes the impact of dilutive shares and excludes the impact of antidilutive shares under the ESPP as of September 30, 2022.